augustebaum/tabsplanation/README.md

 Latent Shift, coined by Cohen _et al._ in their paper "Gifsplanation".
 Read more about it at https://mlmed.org/gifsplanation/

+My MSc thesis, which this repository implements, can be found at https://github.com/augustebaum/masters-thesis/blob/main/MSc_thesis_Auguste_Baum.pdf

 ## Installation

 To get started, create the environment with